pnsinha/gdal_introduction/Getting Started.md

 ## 2.1 GDALINFO
 ---
+One of the easiest and most useful commands in GDAL is gdalinfo.
+When given an image as an argument, it retrieves and prints all relevant information that is known about the file.
+This is especially useful if the image contains additional tag data, as is the case with TIF files.
+When working with satellite imagery, this is an extremely useful way of keeping track of the location of the images in long./lat. coordinates as well as the image projection.
 Now lets use gdalinfo on one of our files to find out the metadata on the file.

 Open the command prompt window in the Data/Raster folder where there are a number of images of Columbia at 100 meters resolution are saved.